VISA GUIDE

 Research contributions published by professional organizations

-Submit work to journals, publications or conferences relevant to your field (many accept first-time authors)
+Submit work to journals, publications, or conferences relevant to your field (many accept first-time authors)

-8. Published materials about you
+8. Published material about you and your work

-It must go beyond a brief mention—USCIS is looking for substantive coverage that discusses your contributions, impact, or leadership in your area of expertise.
+It must go beyond a brief mention.
+USCIS is looking for substantive coverage that discusses your contributions, impact, or leadership in your area of expertise.

 Documentation you need